Get a Masters Degree in Public Health with No GRE

 Does the GRE Determine Academic Preparedness for Grad School?

-An analysis of the value of the GRE, published in Nature, reported what many educators have been discussing for years — the idea that the GRE is, in their words, “poor at selecting the most capable students and severely restricts the flow of women and minorities into the sciences.”
+An analysis of the value of the GRE, published in Nature, reported what many educators discussed for years — the idea that the GRE is, in their words, “poor at selecting the most capable students and severely restricts the flow of women and minorities into the sciences.”
 A GRE score, they continue, is more likely related to a student’s socioeconomic status than “their intellectual capacity or academic preparation.”
 Several studies have confirmed these findings, and have motivated many prestigious graduate schools and colleges to reconsider the wisdom of requiring GRE scores as part of the admissions review process.

 For these reasons, we came to the conclusion that requiring GRE scores of applicants to our masters programs was inconsistent with Dornsife’s founding principles of social justice and commitment to diversity and inclusion.
 Equity is the foundation of our work as a school, but the concept also extends to how we engage with the world and our students.